coding-vibe/job-search-app/README.md

 # Job search

-Job Search Web Application
-A modern, user-friendly web application that helps users search for jobs tailored to their profile.
+Job Search Web Application - a modern, user-friendly web application that helps users search for jobs tailored to their profile.
 Built with a focus on responsive design, usability, and seamless interaction.

 ## Features